-Ben Robinson is a young Australian composer emerging from the highly regarded composition program at the Sydney Conservatorium of Music.
-With a style that is rich in rhythmic excitement, Ben’s works create an engaging musical trajectory from start to finish - a distinctive voice amongst the modern trends of slow, textural music and extended techniques.
-With a particular interest in chamber music, he often combines stylistic influences such as the sense of direction in the music of Stravinsky and Bartók, the playfulness of neoclassicism, and the rhythmic drive of post-minimalism.
+Ben Robinson is a young Australian composer emerging from the highly regarded composition program at the Sydney Conservatorium of Music, where he was recently awarded the Raymond Hanson Memorial Prize for Composition.
+With a style that is rich in rhythmic excitement, Ben’s works create an engaging musical trajectory from start to finish - a distinctive voice against the modern trends of slow, textural music and extended techniques.
+Mostly composing choral works and chamber music, he often combines stylistic influences such as the sense of direction in the music of Stravinsky and Bartók, the playfulness of neoclassicism, and the rhythmic drive of post-minimalism.
 Ben has developed his skills under the guidance of composers including Paul Stanhope, Michael Smetanin, Gerard Brophy and Ben Carey.

 Originally from the coastal town of Port Macquarie, Ben has spent the last four years studying in Sydney and, having recently completed his composition degree, is continuing to build his music career in the city.